Gonzalo de Aguilera Munro: Spanish Civil War

+Post-war activities

 After the war, he broke ties with the Franco regime when he made it clear to the dictator that he had fought for the monarchy and expected the king to return.
-He retired to his large estate in Salamanca, where he continued writing and annotating every book in his extensive library.
+He retired from the Army in April 1939 and returned to his large estate in Salamanca, where he continued writing and annotating every book in his extensive library.

 As he got older, the Conde seemed to suffer increasingly from mental instability.
+His mental deterioration led his wife Magdalena to request their two sons move back into the family home.
 On 26 August 1964, he shot dead his two adult sons Gonzalo and Agustín in the family mansion near Salamanca, aged 47 and 39.
 He was subsequently incarcerated in an asylum in Salamanca, where he died the following year, having never stood trial for this murder.
+He died in May 1965 of cardio-respiratory failure, having ceased to take his medications.
 As a result, his title of Count of Alba de Yeltes was passed directly to his granddaughter, Marianela de la Trinidad de Aguilera y Lodeiro.